 (Plug may be a 1-1/8 inch metal plug with anode rod or a ½ inch plastic plug located at the bottom of the tank.
 We recommend using a socket wrench only)

-8. Remove water pump feed line coming from tank at the pump or tank.
+5. Remove water pump feed line coming from tank at the pump or tank.
 A separate 2’ hose with a ½” connection and connecting it at the pump may be needed.
-Insert the hose into antifreeze and turn the water pump on just long enough to get antifreeze into the pump.
-You will see the antifreeze start to come out of the pump and into the water lines one pump is winterized.
-Reattach the freshwater lines to the pump and/or tank.
+Insert the hose into antifreeze and turn the water pump on.

-9. If your unit has an inline filter system, remove the canister.
-Discard of the filter cartridge and leave the canister disconnected for the winter.
+8. If your unit has an inline filter system, remove the canister for the winter.
 Leaving it connection can cause it to crack because moisture can become trapped in the threads.

 Contact the friendly folks at Country RV for answers to your recreational vehicle maintainance questions today!